Thank you for reading our post, please rate this article at the end.

 Range

 The range can be a limiting factor for electric motorcycles.
-These bikes typically have a lower range than gas-powered motorcycles because the energy density is lower in the batteries.
-Innovative technology may close the gap this decade — but electric motorcycles still lack in their range.
-Most bikes on the market top around 100 miles, while some get closer to 150 miles.
+These bikes typically have a shorter range than gas-powered motorcycles because battery energy density is lower.
+Innovative technology may close the gap this decade, but electric motorcycles still lack in their range.
+Most bikes on the market top out around 100 miles, while some get closer to 150 miles.

 Charging Infrastructure